harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 Crashed E₂ sides are far worse than the inverse, and estrogen should be proportionally high just as test, so long as sides don't get out of hand.

 Gyno takes weeks to develop, and new gyno can effectively be taken care of with SERMS while continuing the cycle.

-####**Testosterone Peaks**

-Testosterone will peak shortly after your first injection.
-See below:

-* Testosterone Enanthate has been shown to peak as soon as ~6-10 hours after injection^([1](https://imgur.com/a/ECYhEXk)[2](https://www.fertstert.org/article/S0015-0282(16\)46108-X/pdf))

-* Testosterone Cypionate has been shown to have pharmacokinetics very similar to the pharmacokinetics of testosterone enanthate, with peak testosterone serum concentrations shortly occurring after injection.^[[1]](https://imgur.com/a/ECYhEXk)[[3]](https://www.fertstert.org/article/S0015-0282(16\)59237-1/pdf)

-With the above, it may indirectly answer another question we see a lot.
-“When does the Test kick in?” and to which the research shows your levels will rise very quick to supraphysiological levels.
-You will build upon levels with each shot.
-You probably will start noticing enhanced recovery and mild weight gain (depending on diet) around week 3-4.
-You probably won’t notice much outside of greater recovery unless you had low(er) ***T*** to begin with.

 ####**Estradiol Rise**